-Boeing says 737 MAX may not win approval to return until mid-year, shares drop
+Boeing warns of new 737 MAX delay, now sees mid-year return to service

 Boeing said it will provide additional information with quarterly results next week.

+The agency is working with other safety regulators to review Boeing’s work and reiterated it has set no time frame for when the review will be completed.

-Reuters reported on Monday that Boeing is in talks with banks about borrowing $10 billion or more amid rising costs for the U.S. planemaker after the two crashes involving the 737 MAX.
+Reuters reported on Monday that Boeing is in talks with banks about borrowing $10 billion or more amid rising costs after the two crashes involving the 737 MAX.

-Boeing confirmed on Monday that it temporary halted production of the 737 MAX in Washington state in recent days.
-The company had said in December it would halt production at some point this month.
+Boeing in recent days temporarily halted production of the 737 MAX in Washington state, a move it announced in December as it became clear that regulatory approval was taking longer than it had forecast.

 Boeing has estimated the costs of the 737 MAX grounding at more than $9 billion to date, and is expected to disclose significant additional costs during its fourth-quarter earnings release on Jan.
+29.

-29. Boeing faces rising costs from halting production of the plane this month, compensating airlines for lost flights and assisting its supply chain.
+The company faces rising costs from halting production of the plane this month, compensating airlines for lost flights and assisting its supply chain.

 Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago; Editing by Jonathan Oatis and Matthew Lewis